transformation-dev/matrx/packages/svelte-realtime-store/README.md

 * __Beta.__ As of this writing, this package is under active development and using semver conventions for beta projects.
 Minor-level upgrades may be backward breaking while patch-level upgrades will be used for changes that are not backward breaking.
 * __Svelte 3 only.__ Unless I'm mistaken, the store API is completely different in Svelte 2.
 * __Session ID stored in LocalStorage.__ I understand this is not ideal from a security perspective.
 It's better to store them in an HttpOnly cookie, but I haven't figured out how to do that yet with this all being based upon socket.io.
 That said, the MatrX application that is driving this has a very restrictive content security policy (CSP) which essentially blocks all XSS attacks where the primary risk of session stealing is triggered.
-* __No automated tests.__ This is the only (of over a dozen) open source projects that I've published that does not have close to 100% automated test coverage.
-It has none as of this writing.
-Automated tests for async network code is hard but this is an order of magnitude more difficult.
-I'd need to stand up a server and two clients and drive them all simultaneously.
-I've done a lot of manual testing and I'm relying upon the mature socket.io room functionality for the most tricky parts so I think the risk is low but I'd gladly take advice (or better yet pull requests) showing me how to test this.
-Maybe I'll riff off of [this](https://github.com/agconti/socket.io.tests/blob/master/test/test.js).